mazhuowen/LeetCode/查找树/#449 Serialize and Deserialize BST.md

 **The encoded string should be as compact as possible**.

-Note: Do not use class member/global/static variables to store states.
+**Note**: Do not use class member/global/static variables to store states.
 Your serialize and deserialize algorithms should be stateless.